Steven Fitzgerald - Aglish West Waterford

 Steven outlines his preparation work before the 2022 Breeding season.
 He notes the importance of having a plan in place and he is using Sire advice on the ICBF website to help him allocate what bulls he is using for what cow.
 He also uses sexed semen and selects the beef breeds from the DBI listings.

-Video Signpost Programme
+Signpost Programme Video

 This video gives an overview of the farm & explains the plan to increase cow numbers gradually over the next 5/6 years.
 Last year they invested in winter accommodation for 70 cubicles & plan on doing the milking parlour next.
 Every year they are trying to do something to improve the farm.